 The card could also be worth putting spending on, in order to earn a free weekend reward and Diamond status.

 Let’s take a quick look at a few other aspects of the card that are worth considering.

 Card Showdown: $95 Annual Fee Vs. No Annual Fee

 The no annual fee card doesn’t offer complimentary Gold status, and doesn’t give you the opportunity to earn Diamond status or a free weekend night reward with spending.
 Personally, I think the Surpass Card is well worth the annual fee.
 You can always try out the Surpass Card and then downgrade it after a year.

 I should also mention that Hilton has the excellent $450 annual fee Hilton Honors American Express Aspire Card.
 I think the Hilton Aspire could be well worth it, though many people will be put off by the annual fee.
 However, the card does offer:

 - Diamond status for as long as you have the card

 Hilton Surpass Card Summary

-The Hilton Honors Surpass Card is an excellent mid-range card that offers a great bonus for new members, as well as valuable ongoing perks.
-The card can be worth having for the Gold status alone, and it could also be worth putting $15,000 or $40,000 of spending on the card for the threshold bonuses that the card offers.
+The Hilton Honors Surpass Card is an excellent mid-range card that offers a great bonus for new members.
+On top of that, the Hilton Surpass offers valuable ongoing perks.
+The card can be worth having for the Gold status alone, and it could also be worth putting $15,000 or $40,000 of spending on it per year for the threshold bonuses.